 Infant car seats are made with a handle for carrying.
 They are usually rounded on the base to be easily rocked (although you don’t want to leave an infant in the car seat too long, for safety reasons).
 And they are made to be compatible with strollers, so they can be snapped into the stroller, just like they snap in their base.

-The limitation for narrow cars is that they may be shaped slightly differently than other car seat types.
+The limitation of narrow cars is that they may be shaped slightly differently than other car seat types.
 Also, because you are having to heave the seat in and out of the car, most people want to keep the infant seats by one of the doors.

 Convertible Car Seats